Life As a Gaming Supervisor

 - Table Games Floor Supervisor

-New jobs are being produced at a rate of 3.9% which is lower than average.
-The Bureau of Labor Statistics predicts 1,500 new jobs for Gaming Supervisors by 2026.
-The BLS estimates 6,200 yearly job openings in this field per year.
+In the United States, there were 38,500 jobs for Gaming Supervisor in 2016.
+New jobs are being produced at a rate of 3.9% which is below the national average.
+The Bureau of Labor Statistics predicts 1,500 new jobs for Gaming Supervisor by 2026.
+Due to new job openings and attrition, there will be an average of 6,200 job openings in this field each year.

 Tools & Technologies Used by Gaming Supervisors